cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

 A small app artifact which you can use to render an arbitrary component given by url search parameter inside an iframe.
 This can be useful if you want to include a Cubble inside your web app but there is no RTE available on the page.
 For example if you are only allowed to add standard html when editing a page in a cms like wordpress.

-Include component into your page using iframe:
+Include component `first-demo-component` from webpackage `demo-package@1.0` into your page using iframe:

     <iframe src='https://cubbles.world/sandbox/cubx.core.rte@2.1.0/iframe/index.html?webpackage-id=demo-package@1.0&artifact-id=first-demo-component'/>

-You can also init the slots of the component rendered within the iframe:
+You can also init slots of the component rendered within the iframe:

     <iframe src='https://cubbles.world/sandbox/cubx.core.rte@2.1.0/iframe/index.html?webpackage-id=demo-package@1.0&artifact-id=first-demo-component
                  &inits={"message":"Hello World!","config":{"label":"Name","value":"Max Musternamm"}}'/>